claudiomenghi/COVER/README.md

 # COVER

+COVER (Change-based gOal VErifier and Reasoner) is a unified framework that supports the interplay between requirements engineer and software designer.
+It aims at constructing a bridge between the requirements' engineer and the software designer artifacts by enabling goal model analysis during software design.
+The goal model produced by the requirements analysts to be kept alive and updated while the system is designed.
+When the design of the system changes COVER verifies the new design against the requirements of interest.
+The verification results are used to trigger a goal model analysis procedure.
+The results of the goal model analysis can be used by the requirements engineer and the software designer to update the goal model or the design of the system.

-COVER (Change-based gOal VErifier and Reasoner) is a prototype tool realized as a Java 8 stand-alone application.
+COVER is a prototype tool realized as a Java 8 stand-alone application.

 ## Overview